 I quite often hear this question, so here are a few ideas:

-The best way is to join an evening class.
+A great way is to join an evening class.
 It is far more fun to learn German (or any other language) in a group.
 It is easier to revise as the group can practise a particular topic in lots of ways and it doesn’t seem boring.
 There is also less pressure on you when the teacher asks a question.
 If you don’t know the answer, hopefully somebody else does 😉

 I can’t find a group close to me!